Skip to content

 Pro > Compliance

-Tallyfy provides enterprise-grade security through SOC 2 Type 2 compliance certification comprehensive data encryption multi-factor authentication principle of least privilege access controls mandatory SSO enforcement environment segregation vulnerability assessments incident response frameworks and third-party risk management protocols.
+Tallyfy provides robust security through SOC 2 Type 2 compliance certification comprehensive data encryption multi-factor authentication principle of least privilege access controls mandatory SSO enforcement environment segregation vulnerability assessments incident response frameworks third-party risk management protocols and comprehensive audit trail capabilities meeting regulatory requirements across highly regulated industries.

 Integrations > Authentication and SSO

-Tallyfy offers complimentary Single Sign-On integration for paid plan customers enabling seamless authentication through enterprise identity providers like Microsoft Azure AD Google Workspace Okta and OneLogin with enhanced security centralized access control and automated account provisioning while supporting SSO-only enforcement for maximum compliance.
+Tallyfy offers free Single Sign-On integration for paid plan customers that connects with enterprise identity providers like Microsoft Azure AD Google Workspace Okta and OneLogin to enable centralized authentication automated account provisioning enhanced security through existing corporate credentials and optional SSO-only enforcement for maximum compliance control.